Custom Disk Partitions

 </partitions>

-Each <partition> entry puts a partition of the configured size in the low level partition table, creates a filesystem on it and includes it to the system’s fstab file.
-If parts of the root filesystem are moved into its own partition like it’s the case in the above example, this partition will also contain the data that gets installed during the image creation process to that area.
+Each <partition> entry puts a partition of the configured size in the low-level partition table, creates a filesystem on it, and includes it in the system’s fstab file.
+If parts of the root filesystem are moved into their own partition, as in the above example, this partition will also contain the data that gets installed during the image creation process to that area.

-The following attributes must/can be set to configured a partition entry:
+The following attributes must/can be set to configure a partition entry:

 name=”identifier”